Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That a lot of our children have their own gardens that purposefully grow food that they eat regularly.
+They enjoyed the creativity of this project and they enjoyed being out and about in the community

 Helpful Report

-What are three words that describe the activities in this kit? interesting, discovering, environmental impacts
+What are three words that describe the activities in this kit?
+Fun, engaging and interesting

 How effective was the resource in fostering critical thinking about food waste issues?